ChenQiang-CN/a301_2020/notebooks/week11/assign6b_sol.md

 ### step 4: do the reprojection from p_utm10 to p_laea

-Keep the rows and columns the same as the original utm10 image, and make a numpy array to hold the transformed image
+Keep the number of rows and columns the same as the original utm10 image, and make a numpy array to hold the transformed image

 ```{code-cell} ipython3